 - Access to Services: In education, an assessment may be necessary for a student to access special education services or accommodations.
 It ensures that individuals with specific needs receive the support they require.

-Psychiatric Diagnostic Evaluation Example
+Psychiatric Diagnostic Evaluation Adult Example

 Here is a fictitious example of how a psychiatric diagnostic evaluation might be structured in our practice.